Skip to content

 There are many, many patch types that ROM hackers use to distribute their changes on the internet (xkcd "Standards").
 Typically, a patch will only be distributed in one format, so gamers are entirely at the mercy of the ROM hacker's choice.

 Not all patch types are created equal.
-Here are some tables of some existing formats, whether igir supports them, and what the patch supports.
+Here are some tables of some existing formats, whether Igir supports them, and what the patch supports.

 Common patch types: